antonidag/myblog/content/en/posts/benchmark-condition/index.md

 ## The Benchmark ⏱️
 ### Use Case: Array Processing and Conditional Record Handling
 This benchmark will center around a straight forward use case on data processing and conditional handling.
-To get a better data sample of the performance, we will increase the amount of records by 500, up to 10000 records.
+To get a better data sample of the performance, we will increase the amount of elements by 500, up to 10,000 elements.

 The input arrays was generated with the <a href="https://json-generator.com/" target="_blank" rel="noopener noreferrer">Json Generator</a>, and had the following template:
 ```